-Mrs. Iselin was an avid sportswoman all of her life.
+Ms. Iselin was an avid sportswoman all of her life.
 She was aboard the America’s Cup defender in the 1890’s.
 She was

 the first American woman to do this and it created such a controversy at the time that even the Daughters of the American Revolution expressed their concern.
 Mrs. Iselin played and defeated the Russian Grand Duke Michael in a 1900 golf tournament that was sponsored by the Prince of Wales.
 She was a close friend of the British royal family and was often invited to share their box at the Ascot race course in England.
 She maintained horse stables in America and England.

 Although Mrs. Iselin walked among kings and multimillionaires, she and her husband were noted for their philanthropies.
 They organized the Aiken Hospital and Relief Society, which in 1917, built and equipped Aiken’s first hospital.
 They continued to support the hospital until it was replaced by the county hospital in 1937.
 Mrs. Iselin also served as a director of the Martha Schofield School for many years, when it was operated under private auspices for the education of young African-Americans.